mohit67890/realm-dart-vector-db/README.md

 ## Features

 * **Mobile-first:** Realm is the first database built from the ground up to run directly inside phones, tablets, and wearables.
-* **Simple:** Realm’s object-oriented data model is simple to learn, doesn’t need an ORM, and the [API](https://pub.dev/documentation/realm/latest/) lets you write less code to get apps up & running in minutes.
+* **Simple:** Realm's object-oriented data model is simple to learn, doesn't need an ORM, and the [API](https://pub.dev/documentation/realm/latest/) lets you write less code to get apps up & running in minutes.
 * **Modern:** Realm supports latest Dart and Flutter versions and is built with sound null-safety.
 * **Fast:** Realm is faster than even raw SQLite on common operations while maintaining an extremely rich feature set.
+* **Vector Search (HNSW):** Built-in support for high-performance vector similarity search using Hierarchical Navigable Small World (HNSW) algorithm.
+Perfect for AI/ML applications, semantic search, recommendation systems, and RAG (Retrieval-Augmented Generation) patterns.
 * **[MongoDB Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/)**: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
 Get started for free with [a template application](https://github.com/mongodb/template-app-dart-flutter-todo) and [create the cloud backend](https://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_dart_github).

 ## Getting Started